MukurtuCMS/mukurtudocs/docs/source/migration/03Pre-Migration.md

 ### Dailymotion media assets (atoms)

+   - Support for Dailymotion has been dropped in Mukurtu 4.
+We are not aware of any Mukurtu sites actively using Dailymotion.
    - Dailymotion media assets will NOT be migrated.
    - There is no automated process to resolve Dailymotion videos.
    - If you have any Dailymotion videos, you will need to...